priyansh-dimri/encra/docs/architecture-decisions.md

 - Decision: Encrypted AES keys are stored in the DBMS and only delivered when recipient accepts the chat invite
 - Reason: This avoids unnecessary decryption on client side, and improves user's control over unsolicited chats.

+### 18-04-2025 — Cascade Deletion on User Removal

+- Decision: When a user deletes his account, all the related conversations are cascade deleted alongwith all pending `ConversationKey`s and messages in all `Conversation`s are also deleted.
+- Reason: Ensures consistent clean up upon user account deletion.
+This also prevents any orphaned messages or conversation keys.

 ## Client (encra-client)